-Maxine Dodd is a contemporary fine artist, working in Leicestershire in the UK.
+Maxine Dodd is an artist and illustrator working in Leicestershire in the UK.

 For me, these subjects have great abstract qualities, showing colour and graceful lines.
-In cycling especially, the teams’ colours have a rhythm as the riders move – singly or as a group, the flags and banners waved by the crowds of fans, all set in the open landscape.
-It is these qualities along with the speed and energy of the race itself that my pictures endeavour to convey.
+In cycling, the teams’ colours have a rhythm as the riders move – singly or as a group, the flags and banners waved by the crowds of fans, set in the open landscape is perfect for me.
+It is these elements, along with the energy of the race itself, that I try to show in my pictures.

 Recent Solo Exhibitions: ‘Racing Lines’ Cank Street Gallery, Leicester, Alfred East Gallery, Kettering, jGallery, ’20 Stages’, jGallery, Moulton, Northampton